 One of the most important aspects of anchoring is setting your anchor and taking a transit to ensure the anchor is holding.
-Recently we were in Oneroa bay and when the wind picked up to 20Kts about 7 boats began to drag.
-The reason for ALL of these boats dragging was because of 2 factors:
+Recently we were in Oneroa Bay and when the wind picked up to 20 knots about 7 boats began to drag.

-- They did not let out 4-6 times the depth of water allowing for HIGH TIDE.
+1. They did not let out 4-6 times the depth of water allowing for HIGH TIDE.

-- They did not back up on their anchor to set it and take a transit.
+2. They did not back up on their anchor to set it and take a transit.

 Anchoring is not a black mystical art, it is easy but far too many people make it really difficult for themselves by not following the 2 simple factors above.

-There are obviously some other things to consider when anchoring, however nothing is as important as the above 2 points to ensure you wake up in the same place you went to sleep.
+There are obviously some other things to consider when anchoring, however, nothing is as important as the above 2 points to ensure you wake up in the same place you went to sleep.

 Because this is becoming an increasingly common issue in NZ bays we have decided to make a short video explaining point 2 above, it is definitely worth having a look at.